explosion/spacy-transformers/README.md

 [`Sentencizer`](https://spacy.io/usage/linguistic-features#sbd-component)), the
 `PyTT_WordPiecer`, which assigns the word-piece tokens and the `PyTT_TokenVectorEncoder`, which assigns the token vectors.
-The `pytt_name` argument defines the name of the pre-trained model to use.
-The `from_pretrained` methods load the pre-trained model via `pytorch-transformers`.
+The `pytt_name` argument defines the name of the pretrained model to use.
+The `from_pretrained` methods load the pretrained model via `pytorch-transformers`.

 ```python
 from spacy_pytorch_transformers import PyTT_Language, PyTT_WordPiecer, PyTT_TokenVectorEncoder